 Does anyone now really believe it is possible that we will “solve” the deadly threats posed by climate change & the awful confluence of climate & nuclear nightmare impacts likely to occur when the lights go out?
 (Not to mention all the other dreadful sticky messes we have made, here, on Planet Earth?)

 There is not only lead in your lipstick (& very likely in my drinking water) but our babies are now born pre-polluted.
 There is lead in your body (many toxins in your body) that you will unwittingly, & not by choice, you understand (for you have no choice in this matter) pass along to your unborn child in the womb.
-(Lead is very very nasty indeed; feel free to read lots about it here.)
+(Lead is very very nasty indeed; feel free to read lots about it in the postings collected up & linked to in this posting.)

 Our babies are now born into a world in which, due to hormonal disruption – caused by chemical/pharmaceutical toxins released into bodies of water; a huge horrible topic; ugh, to say the very, very least :( , male frogs morph into females … or is it vice versa?
 Surely it is so horrible & beyond the pale that it hardly matters which way the genders are being bent???